Fold a Letter

+Take the envelope you will be placing the letter into and open it.
 Your envelope should open easily.
 If it does not, get a new one.
 A bad or broken envelope is like a bad suit for a job interview.
 Your envelope is a reflection of the letter you will fold.
 Make it look good.

+Place your letter paper into the envelope without folding the paper.
 Note that the opening of the letter should be in the envelope with the body and closing both visible and outside of the envelope.
 The closing should be at the top, and not in or even near the envelope.

+Anyone opening this letter will do so by pulling the top part of the paper which sticks out, or by sliding the letter out if they open the envelope from the side.
 This will allow them to open the letter easily and read the important parts at a glance.
 There are a minimal number of folds, meaning that text is less likely to be marred or obscured by excessive folds.

 This has been a VisiHow tutorial on how to fold a letter to put in an envelope.
 It's designed to be especially helpful for those of you writing apology letters.